JosePedroDias/oily/README.md

 ## TL;DR

-A multiplayer game.
+A multiplayer game over network.
+Can be played alone as well.
 Players are placed underground and have the objective of digging dirt so that oil reaches their tower(s).
-First player to capture 300 oil gallons win.
+First player to capture 100 oil gallons win.

 Each player can move either digging or placing dirt.
-There's a maximum amount of holes one can perform so use your potential carefully.
+There's a maximum amount of holes one can perform so use your potential carefully and fetch more from caves in the map.
-Players can't touch oil so don't get surrounded by it ;)
+Players can't move past oil so don't get yourself surrounded by it!

 This game intended to be a submission to the [multiplayer game jam](https://itch.io/jam/multiplayer-jam) 🤞.